carpentries/docs.carpentries.org/source/handbooks/subcommunity_leaders.md

 The onboarding programme for Subcommunity Leaders offers a structured introduction to The Carpentries, with particular attention to multilingual communication, subcommunity coordination, and the organisation’s mission and pedagogy.
 Delivered across four one-hour sessions, the programme combines [presentations](https://docs.google.com/presentation/d/1qgGaB2aCd6FBhcgC96I-l4eBuxiLGhNvKSRnLium1S8/edit?slide=id.p#slide=id.p), facilitated discussion, practical activities, and reflection to prepare leaders to steward their subcommunities effectively and inclusively.

 Participants engage with The Carpentries’ programmatic offerings, Partnership model, and research-informed teaching practices, while gaining clarity on the Subcommunity Leader role and its scope of work.
-The programme provides space to explore approaches to hosting community calls, meetups, and self-organised workshops, and to strengthen engagement within regional contexts.
+The programme provides space to explore approaches to hosting community calls, meetups, and Self-Organised Workshops, and to strengthen engagement within regional contexts.

 ## Offboarding

-If you are no longer interested in serving as a Subcommunity Leader, please email the [Community Engagement Team](mailto:community@carpentries.org).
+If you are no longer interested in serving as a Subcommunity Leader, please email the Community Engagement Team at [community@carpentries.org](mailto:community@carpentries.org).

 ## Communication and Collaboration Spaces